nephlm/folio/README.md

 ## Components

-* *File Collector*: Collect the .md files that are part of the book.
+* *Assembler*: Collect the .md files that are part of the book.
 Process and assemble them into a single .md file.
     * Will include some header re-writing.
 Ideally there will be an .md file parser library, but it might be done with simple regexes instead.
     * Inserting file level metadata at the point where files are joined. (see below) This will inserted as LaTeX comments so it should be ignored.
     * `<!--SCENE-->` will also be added at each file join point.